Miss McKinnon is our Geography Subject Lead.

 The learning environment

-We promote the subject of geography through displays within the classroom and in shared settings in the school.
+We promote the subject of Geography through displays within the classroom and in shared settings in the school.

 Curriculum enhancement opportunities

-Wrenbury provides children with the opportunity to maintain curiosity beyond the classroom through outdoor areas, educational visits, homework tasks and, wherever possible, through visitors to school.
+Wrenbury provides children with the opportunity to maintain curiosity beyond the classroom through our outdoor areas, educational visits, homework tasks and, wherever possible, through visitors to school.
 This can be seen within the Geography Curriculum.

 Assessment, Recording and Reporting

-We currently assess children's learning at the end of a series of lessons through class teacher's judgments, Afl and an assessment task.
+We currently assess children's learning at the end of a series of lessons through class teacher's judgments, AfL and an assessment task.
 The children are assessed as 'above expectation', 'online' or 'below expectation'.
 This information is collated annually by class teachers.